-The last example features a setup that is not axis-symmetric.
-We assume a point-like narrow line region emitting an [OIII]-line at 5007Å.
-This source is shielded by a rapidly expanding, highly ionized shell.
+The third example features a setup that is not axis-symmetric.
+We assume a point-like narrow line region emitting an [OIII]-line at 5007 Å. This source is shielded by a rapidly expanding, highly ionized shell.
 Some nearby dust-clouds are distributed without a clear pattern around the system.
+The clouds slowly move along different azimuthal directions.
 The dust composition is similar to dust in the Milky Way and read from the file MilkyWay.dst.
 In order to conduct this simulation correctly the file MilkyWay.dst must first be computed from example 2 and then copied into the current working directory.